-Northern Ireland is a land seeped in natural beauty.
-It features rolling green hills that are whitened by snow in the winter months or shimmer in the sunlight in the warmer ones.
-It is surrounded by restless oceans, sometimes calm but often rough and dangerous, breaking wildly upon the shore and cliffs.
-Visitors to Northern Ireland find it awash with history, myths and legends: from the pilgrimage of St Patrick to gaze upon Slemish in County Antrim, to the swinging planks of Carrick-a-Rede rope bridge on the Causeway Coast.
-A short trip from there takes you to the famed Giant’s Causeway, where long dormant volcanic activity has crafted massive hexagonal pillars that jut from the sea; local legends explain these pillars as the stepping stones of the giant Finn McCool.
+Northern Ireland is a land steeped in natural beauty.
+Its rolling green hills are whitened by snow in winter and shimmer in sunlight in the warmer months.
+It is surrounded by restless oceans, sometimes calm but often rough and dangerous, breaking wildly on its shore and cliffs.
+Visitors to Northern Ireland find it awash with history, myths and legends: from the pilgrimage of St Patrick to Slemish in County Antrim, to the swinging planks of the Carrick-a-Rede rope bridge on the Causeway Coast.
+A short trip from there takes you to the famed Giant’s Causeway, where ancient volcanic activity has crafted massive hexagonal pillars jutting from the sea; local legends explain these pillars as the stepping stones of the giant Finn McCool.
 Another short trip might find you standing in stunning Dunluce, a ruined yet still majestic castle at what feels like the edge of the world.
-Northern Ireland’s cities are crowded and bustling; transport is easy to find and simple to use; the people are friendly and welcoming.
-Yet for all its warmth, visitors to Northern Ireland will see plenty of reminders of the violence that has scarred, shaped and characterised this amazing place and its people.
+Northern Ireland’s cities are crowded and bustling, but friendly and accessible; transport is easy to find and use, while the people are warm and welcoming.
+But visitors to Northern Ireland will see reminders of its bloody recent history, the sectarian violence that has scarred and shaped this amazing place and its people.

-Some people, especially Loyalists, use the name Ulster to refer to Northern Ireland.
-Technically this is incorrect, as the name Ulster traditionally refers to nine counties.
-Today Northern Ireland comprises six counties: Antrim, Down, Armagh, Fermanagh, Londonderry and Tyrone (the other three Ulster counties – Donegal, Monaghan and Cavan – all belong to the independent Republic of Ireland).
-Religion has shaped and defined Northern Ireland, past and present.
-Today just over 42 per cent of the 1.85 million people in Northern Ireland identify as Protestant Christians, the majority of them Presbyterians or Church of Ireland (a local division of the Anglican Church).
-Approximately 41 per cent of Northern Ireland citizens are Roman Catholic while the remainder belong to other religions or do not identify with any particular faith.
-The population of Northern Ireland is overwhelmingly white Caucasian; other ethnic groups are seen much less on the streets of Belfast or Derry than in other British cities.
-English is the most frequently spoken language, although traditional Ulster Gaelic is undergoing something of a renaissance and is being taught again in some secondary schools.
+Some locals, particularly Loyalists, use the name Ulster to refer to Northern Ireland.
+This is misleading, as the name Ulster traditionally refers to nine counties of Ireland.
+Northern Ireland today comprises six counties: Antrim, Down, Armagh, Fermanagh, Londonderry and Tyrone.
+The remaining three Ulster counties – Donegal, Monaghan and Cavan – belong to the independent Republic of Ireland.
+Religion has shaped and defined Northern Ireland, both past and present.
+Today just over 42 percent of the 1.85 million people in Northern Ireland identify as Protestant Christians, the majority of them Presbyterians or Church of Ireland (a local division of the Anglican Church).
+Approximately 41 percent of Northern Ireland citizens are Roman Catholic, while the remainder belong to other faiths or are irreligious.
+The population is overwhelmingly white; other ethnic groups are seen much less on the streets of Belfast or Derry than in other British cities.
+English is the most frequently spoken language, though in recent years traditional Ulster Gaelic has experienced a revival and is being taught again in some secondary schools.

 Omar Moufakkir, writer

-For all the optimism, vibrancy and progress in Northern Ireland, reminders of the Troubles are never far away.
+For all this optimism, vibrancy and progress, reminders of Northern Ireland’s Troubles are never far away.
 A tourist driving around Belfast or Derry will inevitably stumble on the towering ‘peace walls’ that divide Catholic and Protestant areas.
-Heavily armoured local police vehicles can still be seen, something that may seem intimidating and out of place in an apparently peaceful city.
-Colourful political murals adorn the walls and building sides in many areas, while local neighbourhoods often have their own memorial gardens that list the names of men, women and children lost in the Troubles.
-Graffiti from political and paramilitary groups like the Provisional Irish Republican Army or the Ulster Defence Association is never difficult to find.
-In recent times streets in central Belfast have been clogged by protests about whether or not the Union Jack should be flown above Belfast’s Town Hall.
-From a visitor’s perspective, the warmth of the Irish people does much to conceal any political tensions that might exist in Northern Ireland.
-There is an obvious feeling of hopefulness about the future, a desire to move forward that seems to be shared by the majority of people in Northern Ireland.
-But for all that, old wounds have not fully healed and a minority of the population still embrace the Catholic and Protestant divide.
-For now there is peace in Northern Ireland – but it is an uneasy peace.
+Heavily armoured police vehicles can still be seen, an intimidating sight in an apparently peaceful city.
+Colourful political murals adorn the walls and building sides in many areas, while several local neighbourhoods have their own memorial gardens that list the names of those lost in the Troubles.
+Graffiti by political and paramilitary groups like the Provisional Irish Republican Army (PIRA) or the Ulster Defence Association (UDA) is not difficult to find.
+In recent times streets in Belfast have been clogged by so-called flag protests: bickering over whether the Union Jack should be flown above the city’s Town Hall.
+From a visitor’s perspective, the warmth of the Irish people helps conceal any political tensions that exist in Northern Ireland.
+There is a palpable feeling of hopefulness about the future, a desire to move forward that is shared by the majority of people in Northern Ireland.
+But for all that, old wounds have not fully healed and a minority of Northern Irelanders still embrace the Catholic-Protestant divide.
+For now, there is peace in Northern Ireland – but it is a careful and uncertain peace.

-1. Northern Ireland occupies six counties of the traditional region of Ulster, at the north-eastern tip of Ireland.
+1. Northern Ireland is a country of the United Kingdom, occupying six counties of the traditional region of Ulster, located in the north-east of Ireland.

-2. Northern Ireland has a population of around 1.85 million people, most of whom are Roman Catholic or Protestant.
+2. Northern Ireland has a population of around 1.85 million people, the vast majority of whom are white and either Roman Catholic or Protestant.

-3. Two cities dominate Northern Ireland: the capital and industrial centre Belfast and Derry in the north-east.
+3. Two large cities dominate Northern Ireland: the capital and industrial centre Belfast and the Catholic stronghold of Derry in the north-east.

-4. Since the Troubles these cities have undergone an economic and cultural revival, attracting investment and tourism.
+4. Since the Troubles ended these Northern Ireland cities have undergone an economic and cultural revival, attracting investment, rebuilding and tourism.